paketo-buildpacks/paketo-website/content/docs/buildpacks/_index.md

 For more information about buildpacks, visit [buildpacks.io](https://buildpacks.io/docs/concepts/components/buildpack/)

-## How do Paketo buildpacks work together?
+## How do Paketo Buildpacks work together?
 The Paketo project provides language family buildpacks, which combine multiple buildpacks into ordered groupings.
 The groupings satisfy each buildpack's requirements (mentioned in the  `detect` section).
 The language family buildpacks provide language runtime support for the most popular languages and app configurations.

 Keep reading to learn more about the specifics for each language family Paketo